azharmunir43/data-engineering-nd/2. advanced-sql/4. materialized views/README.md

 #### **Refreshing Materialized Views Manually**

-We can refresh materialized views manually with more than one ways.
+We can refresh materialized views manually in multiple ways.

  * We can use DBMS_MVlEW.REFRESH ( mview_name,refresh_type) procedure.
     * Refresh Types : F (Force) , C (Complete)